abhilashms/ragtester/README.md

 ## 🎯 Overview

-RAGtester is like a test suite for your RAG’s answers.
-You give it your documents (PDFs, text files) and your RAG function (or API).
-It will then generate questions from your docs, ask your RAG system those questions, check the answers for things like accuracy, clarity, and safety, and create reports (CSV, JSON, Markdown).
-This saves you from writing manual tests or checking answers by hand.

-### Why RAGtester?

-- **🔍 Comprehensive Evaluation**: 5-dimensional assessment covering faithfulness, quality, toxicity, robustness, and security
-- **🤖 LLM-Powered**: Uses advanced language models for realistic user question generation and evaluation
-- **📊 Rich Reporting**: Detailed CSV, JSON, and Markdown reports with actionable insights
-- **⚡ Easy Integration**: Simple API that works with any RAG system
+RAGtester is an automated testing toolkit for evaluating Retrieval and Augmented Generation (RAG) systems.
+Forget about manual testing — It measures five key aspects of  RAG systems: faithfulness, answer quality, toxicity, safety and robustness and reliability & security.

 ## 🚀 Key Features
+-**LLM-Powered**: Uses Llarge language models (LLMs) to generate realistic user questions and perform evaluations.
+-**Easy Integration**: Offers a simple API compatible with any RAG system.
+-**Smart Questions**: Generates context-aware questions tailored to specific document content, selects random pages for diversity, designs metric-specific prompts for each evaluation dimension, and includes general behavior tests to assess additional capabilities.

 ### 📊 **5-Dimensional Evaluation System**